 Those eligible for Medicare have choices when it comes to providers and plans.
-HealthMarkets is available to help you determine Medicare eligibility in Alabama and shop for the right plan to fit your needs and budget.
+HealthMarkets can help you shop for the right plan to fit your needs and budget.
+Start comparing plans now.

 Your Medicare Eligibility in Alabama and Plan Choices

 When reviewing your Medicare eligibility, HealthMarkets can point you toward the right plan based on your individual healthcare needs and preferences.

 Medicare in Alabama is divided into four parts:

 - Medicare Part A is also known as hospital insurance.
 It covers inpatient care, skilled nursing facility care, home health visits, and hospice care.

 - Medicare Part B is also known as medical insurance.
 It pays for outpatient care, including doctor visits and visits by home health aides.
 It can also cover the costs of durable medical equipment.2